m101yosef/m101yosef.github.io/content/_index.md

     content:
       username: admin
       text: |-
-       **Hi, I’m Mohamed, an independent applied AI researcher** with a focus on solving real-world problems using machine learning, forecasting, and data analysis.
+       **Hi, I’m Mohamed, an independent applied data scientist** with a focus on solving real-world problems using machine learning, forecasting, and data analysis.
 I publish my work through personal projects, case studies, and research reviews — covering topics like energy, economics, and business performance.

         I work on AI tools that help people make better decisions: from forecasting systems and dashboards to AI-enhanced analytics.
-In 2024, I led the AI development for the [AQSA project](/publication/aqsa) at Mansoura University, building tools to support startups with automatic analysis, forecasting, and chatbots.
+In 2024, I led the development for the [AQSA project](/publication/aqsa) at Mansoura University, building tools to support startups with automatic analysis, forecasting, and chatbots.

         [Read more >](/about)
     design: